Pagepro/pagepro-book/README.md

 ## What does Pagepro not do?

-Pagepro does not make backend solutions.
-If the client outsources this type of work, Pagepro takes subcontractors, usually external companies to perform the task.
+Pagepro does not provide backend development services.
+If the client requires this type of work, Pagepro takes subcontractors, usually external companies to perform the task.

 ### Typical subcontractor tasks